-overview and short description of most other codes) in that it does not limit the template set to a few templates representing galaxies at different ages and then use the redshift as free parameter, but it rather assumes a fixed relation between galaxy age and redshift.
+The most important factor to derive accurate photo-z from templates is to ensure the models accurately trace the evolution of the observable SED with redshift.
+GAZELLE in this respect differs from all other photo-z codes currently available (see Hildebrandt et al., 2010, for an overview and a short description of most other codes) in that it does not limit the template set to a few templates representing galaxies at different ages and then use the redshift as a free parameter, but it rather assumes a fixed relation between galaxy age and redshift.
 Doing so eliminates one essential free parameter, and in turn imposes stringent requirements on the underlying star formation history, but at the same time makes the derived SFH more meaningful.
-Several codes (e.g. EAZY, Brammer et al. 2008) interpolate between templates to improve the quality of their photo-z fits, and while these interpolation factors can basically be used to derive SFHs, smooth SFHs are likely better representations of the true SFH than such consisting of only a few individual bursts.
+Several codes (e.g. EAZY, Brammer et al. 2008) interpolate between templates to improve the quality of their photo-z fits, and while these interpolation factors can basically be used to derive SFHs, smooth SFHs are likely better representations of the true SFH than those consisting of only a few individual bursts.

 In Fig. 6.2 we show observed colours of galaxies in the COSMOS field in a range of filter combinations, using both broad- and intermediate-band filters.
 We overplot a small selection of the models we use to derive photometric redshifts.
-All shown models are computed with fixed metallicity of $0.5~\rm Z{\odot}$ and, as mentioned above, assume a formation redshift of $z{\rm f}=8$ .
+All models shown are computed with a fixed metallicity of 0.5 Z{\odot} and, as mentioned above, assume a formation redshift of $z{\rm f} = 8$.

-Fig. 6.2 clearly shows that our models offer a best-possible match to the observations without requiring any additional free parameters or a-posteriori calibration (except the zero-point matching described above).
+Fig. 6.2 clearly shows that our models offer a best-possible match to the observations without requiring any additional free parameters or a-posteriori calibrations (except the zero-point matching described above).
 We particularly note the close match to the bumps and wiggles that are caused by emission lines in the star-forming templates.
 Without emission lines many of the features that closely determine the photo-z accuracy, such as the P-Cygni like evolution of the starburst template in the bottom row panels, can not be explained.
-This was also found by Ilbert et al. (2009), who also found a significant improvement in photo-z accuracy after inclusion of emission lines into their templates.
+This was also found by Ilbert et al. (2009), who found a significant improvement in photo-z accuracy after inclusion of a